When to Use

 - Downward: to communities, beneficiaries, and participants (feedback, participation)

-- Horizontal: to partners and peer organisations (coordination, joint standards)
+- Horizontal: to partners and peer organizations (coordination, joint standards)

 Step 2: Design the feedback mechanism